percona/percona-helm-charts/charts/everest/README.md

 - [Percona Everest GitHub](https://github.com/percona/everest)

 > :warning: Note: This chart is currently in technical preview.
 Future releases could potentially introduce breaking changes, and we cannot promise a migration path.
-If you plan on using it in production, please do so at your own risk.
+We do not recommend using this in production environment, but if you do so, please be aware of the risks.

 ## Usage